NYU-DSGA1012-S23/syllabus/docs/policies.md

 ## Disability Disclosure Statement

 Academic accommodations are available to any student with a chronic, psychological, visual, mobility, learning disability, or who is deaf or hard of hearing.
-Students should please register with the [Moses Center for Student Accessibility](https://www.nyu.edu/students/communities-and-groups/student-accessibility.html) .
+To obtain an accommodation, [Moses Center for Student Accessibility](https://www.nyu.edu/students/communities-and-groups/student-accessibility.html) .